Abhiram244/Tool-Finder/README.md

 ```

 5. **Access the application:**
-Open your browser and navigate to `http://localhost:3000`
+Open your browser and navigate to `http://localhost:3001` or the port that you set

 ## Disclaimer